gauravdhyani/CD-NIDS-Two-Stage-Cross-Dataset-Network-Intrusion-Detection-System/README.md

 ## Conclusion

-This project presents a large-scale two-stage Network Intrusion Detection System trained on CICIDS2017 and externally evaluated on CSE-CIC-IDS2018.
+This project presents a large-scale cross-dataset evaluation of a two-stage NIDS trained on CICIDS2017 and externally evaluated on CSE-CIC-IDS2018.

-Within CICIDS2017, the Decision Tree achieves almost perfect binary classification performance with an F1-score of 0.9918.
-However, its F1-score decreases to 0.2490 on CSE-CIC-IDS2018.
-XGBoost also experiences a substantial decline.
-Logistic Regression achieves the highest reported external binary F1-score of 0.7919 and recall of 0.9242, but this improvement is accompanied by a false-positive rate of 0.4063.
+On CICIDS2017 validation, the Decision Tree achieves the best binary F1-score at 0.9918, while LightGBM achieves the highest recall at 0.9972.
+Feature analysis identifies packet-length, backward-flow, and inter-arrival-time characteristics as prominent binary discriminators.
+Eleven principal components preserve approximately 95.6% of the selected feature-space variance.

-For multiclass attack classification, LightGBM achieves the highest reported macro F1-score of 0.2501.
-BOT transfers effectively across datasets, while DDOS, INFILTRATION, and WEBATTACK remain difficult to classify reliably.
+External testing changes the model ranking.
+Logistic Regression achieves the best reported binary F1-score at 0.7919 and recall at 0.9242, but its 0.4063 false-positive rate would produce a heavy alert burden.
+The Decision Tree falls to 0.2490 F1, demonstrating that near-perfect source-domain validation does not guarantee external robustness.

-The central conclusion is:
+For attack-family classification, LightGBM achieves the best reported external macro F1-score at 0.2501.
+BOT transfers strongly, while DDOS, INFILTRATION, and WEBATTACK remain unreliable.
+Multiclass attribution is therefore more sensitive to dataset shift than binary attack detection.

-> **High performance on a same-dataset validation split is not sufficient evidence of a robust Network Intrusion Detection System.
-External cross-dataset testing reveals substantial distribution shift and model-specific generalization failure.**
+> **High performance on a same-dataset validation split is not sufficient evidence of a robust NIDS.
+External cross-dataset testing exposes substantial class-prior shift, feature-distribution shift, and model-specific generalization failure.**

-The proposed pipeline is valuable as an academic prototype and cross-dataset benchmark.
-Further work is required to eliminate preprocessing leakage, preserve test independence, train stage-specific feature pipelines, evaluate the complete cascade, reduce false alerts, and create a complete reproducible deployment artifact.
+The pipeline is useful as an academic prototype and benchmark, but further work is required to remove leakage, preserve test independence, build stage-specific pipelines, evaluate the complete cascade, reduce false alerts, and produce complete reproducible inference artifacts.

 ---